nestorSag/auto-k8-cluster/README.md

 2. From the root folder, run `make setup && export PATH=$(pwd)/bin:$PATH && make ca`.
 This will download precompiled binaries for `kubectl`, `cfssl` and `cfssljson` to the `bin` folder and add it to `PATH`.
 It will also bootstrap a certificate authority

-3. If necessary, run `cd tf/ && terraform init` to initialise Terraform
+3. Run `cd tf/ && terraform init` to initialise Terraform

 4. From the root folder, run `make cluster`.
 This will take a while.